Toloka/docs/en/template-builder/templates/text-recognition.md

         "value": "bad_quality"
       },
       {
-        "label": "The name isn not fully visible", "value": "not_fully_visible"
+        "label": "The name is not fully visible", "value": "not_fully_visible"
       },
       {